idm/idm.github.io/yjc/about.md

 Yvana Jones has over thirty years of highly successful experience in Australian education as an accomplished teacher, principal and senior executive.
 Her work spans primary and secondary schools and systems across the government and independent school sectors.

 Yvana has extensive skills in leading complex, high profile reforms at school, state and national levels.
-She has led national and state reforms in leadership, curriculum, assessment, teaching and learning, and she builds strong partnerships and develops and leads high-performing teams and strong organisational cultures.
+She has led national and state reforms in leadership, curriculum, assessment, teaching and learning through strong partnerships and building high-performing teams and strong organisational cultures.

 #### Qualifications
+*	Advanced Professional Learning Teaching of Reading
+*	Bachelor of Arts
+*	Graduate Diploma in Special Education (Learning Disabilities)
+*	Graduate Diploma in Teacher Librarianship
-*	???
+*	Diploma in Teaching
 *	Accredited
 	*	Emotions and Behaviours at Work ([EBW](http://www.ebwonline.com/)) Facilitator
 	*	Solutions-focused Mentoring Coach???